dcos-labs/drax/README.md

     $ go get github.com/dcos-labs/drax
     $ go build
     $ MARATHON_URL=http://localhost:8080 ./drax
+    INFO[0000] This is DRAX in version 0.4.0                 main=init
+    INFO[0000] Listening on port 7777                        main=init
+    INFO[0000] On destruction level 0                        main=init
     INFO[0000] Using Marathon at  http://localhost:8080      main=init
-    INFO[0000] On destruction level 0                        main=init
-    INFO[0000] I will destroy 2 tasks on a rampage           main=init INFO[0000] This is DRAX in version 0.3.0 listening on port 7777
+    INFO[0000] I will destroy 2 tasks on a rampage           main=init

 And in a different terminal session: